 - Please start by cleaning all your gardening tools.
 This will decrease the spread of any possible bacterial infections.

-- Next, select a mature Dracaena Marginata plant and cut off 2 to 3 vines from it.
+- Next, select a mature Dracaena marginata plant and cut off 2 to 3 vines.

 - Choose one of the cut vines.
 Ideally, pick the stem with two or more nodes at the lower end.